VishalSubramanyam/hall-management-app/README.txt

 2. The server must now be running at localhost:8000 (unless there's a blocking service)
 3. Open "localhost:8000/testingApp" on your browser
 4. Test the program as needed

+Procedure to create an administrator:
+1. Create an administrator via 'python manage.py createsuperuser'
+2. Associate this administrator with the administrator profile using the admin page available at localhost:8000/admin